built1n/1337/README.md

 ## Running

-Run with no arguments for SDL, use <code>--curses</code> for curses mode.
+Run with no arguments for SDL mode, use <code>--curses</code> for curses mode.